DOORM4T/foundry-digitalocean/README.md

     $ ./build-image.sh
    ```

+   You won't need to run this build script again unless you want to re-create your Docker image for some reason.

-4. Deploy the necessary infrastructure to DigitalOcean:
+5. Deploy the necessary infrastructure to DigitalOcean:

    ```bash
     # This script will prompt you for the necessary information